httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 * Community feedback
 * If the value is sufficiently well-defined
-* Generic parameters are preferred over vendor-specific, application-specific or deployment-specific values.
+* Generic parameters are preferred over vendor-specific, application-specific, or deployment-specific values.
 If a generic value cannot be agreed upon in the community, the parameter's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).

 Registration requests should use the following template: